hyperledger-solang/solang/docs/language.rst

 .. note::
     `ewasm <https://github.com/ewasm/design/blob/master/eth_interface.md>`_ does not
-    yet provide a method for setting the salt or gas for the new contract, so if set these values are ignored.
+    yet provide a method for setting the salt or gas for the new contract, so these values are ignored.

 When a new contract is created, the address for the new contract is a hash of the input